Forien/foundryvtt-forien-quest-log/README.md

 ## Future plans (current ideas)

 Rock solid stability through future releases of Foundry VTT and even more language / internationalization support.
-At this time a few quality of life features may be added in any given release as well, but major new feature development will progress in the forthcoming continuation quest log module.
-Please file any ideas and review the planned new feature developments in the [TyphonJS Quest Log Issue Tracker](https://github.com/typhonjs-fvtt/typhonjs-quest-log/issues)
+At this time a few quality of life features may be added in any given release as well.

 _If you think you have found a bug or usability issue with FQL itself please file an issue in the [FQL Issue Tracker](https://github.com/League-of-Foundry-Developers/foundryvtt-forien-quest-log/issues)_.

-_If you have **any** suggestion or idea on new features please get in contact on my [Discord Server](https://discord.gg/mnbgN8f).
-Over the `0.7.x` release series I have implemented almost all community suggestions that improve the quest log experience._

 ## Contact

-Michael Leahy aka TyphonJS developed the `0.7.x` series of FQL releases and provides ongoing maintenance.

 Please feel free to join my Discord server to get in touch:
 - [TyphonJS Discord server / current main FQL developer](https://discord.gg/mnbgN8f) for any questions.